listx/dyla/README.md

 2. *Combat phase*: Play any number of tactics cards desired.
 3. Play any number of attack cards desired.
 4. Resolve tactics cards, then resolve damage done by attack cards.
 5. If Encounter card is not defeated, take return damage from the card.
-If defeated, flip the next card.
 6. *Research phase*: Chance to purchase tech cards.
 7. *Draw phase*: If 5 or fewer cards in hand, draw 2 cards.
 Else, nothing happens.
 Reshuffle deck if necessary.